dgraph-io/dgraph/wiki/content/clients/index.md

 ```

 Read-only transactions can be created by calling `c.NewReadOnlyTxn()`.
 Read-only
+transactions are useful when speed is more important than being able to read the
+latest data because they can circumvent the usual consensus protocol.
+Read-only
 transactions cannot contain mutations and trying to call `txn.Commit()` will
 result in an error.
 Calling `txn.Discard()` will be a no-op.